doheide/cargo-git-version-setter/README.md

 - Commit the changes automatically.
 - Supports version increments and fixed version setting.
 - Can scan subdirectories for `Cargo.toml` files.
-- Pushes changes and tags to a remote repository (optional).
+- Pushes changes and tags to a remote repository.

 ## Installation
 Ensure you have Rust and Cargo installed on your system.
 Then, install the tool using: